 In ’92, it was the rain.
 In ’96 we steamrolled through the group stages only to lose to the West Indies on the back of a very strange team selection (leaving out Donald) and with a dropped catch proving to be fatal.
 We all know what went down in ’99 while 2003 was the infamous D/L “cock-up” where we failed to properly understand the rules and what score was required to win.
 Unlike in 2007 when we weren’t just on the same level as the Aussies, this year we had a very strong team and one fails to understand what went wrong.

-While it was so painful to watch us throw it away from 100/2 chasing only 222, I can’t forget what an incredible adventure it’s been following Biff and the boys round.
+While it was so painful to watch us throw it away from 100/2 chasing only 222, I can’t forget what an incredible adventure and a dream come true it’s been following Biff and the boys round (both India and Bangladesh).
 There were very few South Africans in the crowd in Bangladesh and it was so special to be there.
 And to watch South Africa play Bangladesh in Bangladesh.

 It’s been an unforgettable experience seeing the boys play all their pool games (bar the Dutch) as well as a QF.
 Here’s hoping we finally fulfill our potential and win it in Aus/NZ in 2015.